davetron5000/wtf-is-a-webpack/markdown/testing.md

 !SH $(yarn bin)/jasmine

 OK, what has this to do with Webpack?
-Well, we need to actualy locate our files to test.
+Well, we need to actually locate our files to test.

 Assuming we could do that, what is the test we'd like to write?